-I am a scientist (Masters in biological sciences) and crystal enthusiast (also a certified crystal healer).
+I am a scientist (PhD in biological sciences) and crystal enthusiast (also a certified crystal healer).
 As such I am always on the lookout for scientific studies based around alternative healing, especially what is known as ‘crystal healing’.
 The general logic behind crystal healing is that crystals facilitate healing through various techniques, which include the placement of stones on chakras of the body, combinational therapy with Reiki or simply by wearing or having them in your environment where they act as potent symbols of positivity and spiritual well-being (Ref 1).
 Crystals are used as healing tools, but the descriptions and definitions of exactly how crystals leads to healing are often not well expressed.
 I will discuss the following concepts relating to crystal healing:

 - Its symbolism,